theory/theory.so/source/_posts/2013-09-06-sqitch-templating.md

 categories: [sqitch]
 ---

-Yeseterday saw the v.980 release of [Sqitch], a database change management system.
+Last week saw the v.980 release of [Sqitch], a database change management system.
 The headline feature in this version is support for [MySQL] 5.6.4 or higher.
 Why 5.6.4 rather than 5.1 or even 5.5?
 Mainly because 5.6.4 finally added support for fractional seconds in `DATETIME` columns (details in the